tyang896/create-a-readme/Program/README.md

     npm i

 ## Usage
-In order to use the program, run the index.js file in a terminal.
-Then the user has to run the `node index.js` command.
+To use this program, run the index.js file in a terminal.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Contributing
-To contribute to this repo, fork the repo and make a pull request.
+To contribute to the repo, fork the repo and create a pull request.

 ## Tests